The capital dynamics are all wrong.

 When you release open source software, you have this egalitarian idea that you’re making it available to people who can really use it, who can then built on it to make amazing things....While this is a fine position to take, consider who has the most resources to build on top of a project that requires development.
 With most licenses, you’re issuing a free pass to corporations and other wealthy organizations, while providing no resources to those needy users.
 OpenSSL, which every major internet company depends on, was until recently receiving just $2,000 a year in donations, with the principal author in financial difficulty.

 This is a good example of one of the really interesting problems of working in an immature industry.
+We have a similar problem in web advertising.
+We're over-rewarding the ability to collect numbers that show the effectiveness of a marketing project, while under-rewarding the ability to build brand reputation.
+Web ads also have an opportunity to fix incentives.
 We don't have our incentives hooked up right yet.

 Why does open source have some bugs that stay open longer than careers do?